J-zin/J-zin.github.io/_pages/about.md

 About me
 ======
-I recently graduated with a B.E. degree in the School of  Computer Science and Engineering, Sun Yat-sen University, working with [Qinliang Su](http://sdcs.sysu.edu.cn/content/3796).
-My research interests include generative models, implicit models, variational inference and their applications on natural language.
+I recently graduated with a B.E. degree in the School of  Computer Science and Engineering, Sun Yat-sen University, working with [Qinliang Su](http://cse.sysu.edu.cn/content/3796).
+My research interests include generative models, energy-based models, and approximate inference.

 Publications
 ------